 A walk down the Shanklin Chine after dark when hundreds of different coloured lights illuminate the narrow paths, streams and waterfalls, is a magical journey.
 You expect pixies to peek out from the side of the pathways or fairies to fly across the deep ravine as you walk toward the seashore.

-Then indulge in fresh home-made cakes, scones and tea, inside or outside at the tea shop (yum) and be sure to visit the gift shop.
+With Seasonal Exhibitions to view, indulge yourself with fresh home-made cakes, scones and tea, inside or outside at the tea shop and be sure to visit the Nature and Heritage displays Gift Shop.

 - generally opens at 10:00 - please check the calendar on the left for specific days and times